 Look closely and you’ll find some cover photos with call-to-action buttons like — “Sign Up” and “Shop Now.”

 Based on the type of your business, you can create a page on Facebook with the desired CTA button positioned at the right of your cover picture.
-When designing your Facebook cover photo, consider this CTA and make it clear that visitors need to take this step.
+When creating your Facebook banner, consider this CTA and make it clear that visitors need to take this step.

 Since the profile picture appears on the left, you need to harmonize with the design of your Facebook cover photo by shifting the focus on the right of the photo.